dat3Cph/material/README.md

 # backend
-Course materials for programming and tech
+Course materials for Programming and Tech on 3rd semester